Identity of the British Columbia Wine Region

 In late November 2017, industry leaders were invited to come together in a series of workshops developed by UBC-KEDGE in collaboration with Glasgow School of Art's Innovation School, to reflect on the identity of the B.C. wine region.

 The notion of identity was broken down into key themes: terroir, authenticity, expression, and the overall narrative.
 During the workshops, various participants recognized the need for a cohesive narrative about the identity of the B.C. wine region.

 Video: Learn more about the workshops and the process

 To capture and share the live discussion on identity, we have partnered with Plia Productions to create the short film, British Columbia Wine Region: A Territory Exploring its Identity.

-A version of the film was shared at the Wine Leaders Forum Identity Day, March 5, 2018, and it is an official selection of the International Oenovideo Festival 2018.
-The festival runs from 28 June to 1 July in Epernay, France.
+A version of the film was shared at the Wine Leaders Forum Identity Day, March 5, 2018.
+From 28 June to 1 July, 2018 it was an official selection of the International Oenovideo Festival 2018 in Epernay, France.